BlondeRobot/DS_Consorci_2025/Proyecto 1 - Data Analysis/JSON_keys_explained.md

 Launch and Status Information

 LAUNCH_DATE: When the satellite was launched (June 13, 2020)
-SITE: Launch site (AFETR - Air Force Eastern Test Range, Cape Canaveral)
+SITE: Launch site (AFETR - Air Force Eastern Test Range, Cape Canaveral/AFWTR - Air Force Western Test Range, Vandenberg, Santa Barbara,CA)
 DECAY_DATE: When the satellite deorbited (null, as it was still in orbit)
 DECAYED: Whether the satellite has deorbited (0 = no)